• HOME

 COUNTY CONCERT SERIES - Milwaukee Wisconsin - 1975

 A legendary concert by five of the top guitarists in Milwaukee at the time.
 Someone in the audience yelled "You guys sound like The Ventures on acid."
 In his formative years, Jack studied with George Pritchett and Don Momblow.
 Don was a chord master.
-George had very advanced unique technical concepts and turned Jack on to Moshay picks.
+George taught Jack his very advanced and unique technical concepts and turned Jack on to Moshay picks.

 PictureJack Whitney - director, Dick Ruedebush - trumpet